jmatraszek/microbrust/README.md

 ## Disclaimer

-I implemented this as a first project when learning Rust, so probably the code quiality is awful.
+I implemented this as a first project when learning Rust, so probably the code quality is awful.
 Hopefully, it will look better in the future.

 ## Changelog